-We have established an audit committee of the board of directors.
-Gael Forterre, Scott Powell and Antonio Varano Della Vergiliana serve on our audit committee.
-Our board of directors has determined that Gael Forterre, Scott Powell and Antonio Varano Della Vergiliana are independent under the NYSE listing standards and applicable SEC rules.
-Scott Powell serves as the Chairman of the audit committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
+Gael Forterre, Scott Powell and Antonio Varano Della Vergiliana will serve on our audit committee.
+Our board of directors has determined that Gael Forterre, Scott Powell and

+Antonio Varano Della Vergiliana are independent under the NYSE listing standards and applicable SEC rules.
+Scott Powell will serve as the Chairman of the audit committee.

 Under the NYSE listing standards and applicable SEC rules, all the directors on the audit committee must be independent.
 Each member of the audit committee is financially literate and our board of directors has determined that Scott Powell qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
-Because our units and eventually our Class A ordinary shares and warrants will be listed on the NYSE in connection with our initial public offering, we have one year from the date of this offering for our audit committee to have at least three members, all of whom must be independent.
+Because we expect to list our securities on the NYSE in connection with our initial public offering, we have one year from the date of this offering for our audit committee to have at least three members, all of whom must be independent.